Events & Online Outreach for B2B Companies

 Regardless of your event type and audience, the marketing experts at Hubspot recommend sending a minimum of two email reminders in the 24-hour period before your event happens.

-After choosing a killer event topic, conducting social outreach, designing a great landing page, creating an email autoresponder campaign, leveraging relationships with industry experts, and timing your reminders perfectly, you’re sure to hold a successful online event.
+After choosing a killer event topic, conducting social outreach, designing a great landing page, creating an email autoresponder campaign, leveraging relationships with industry experts, and timing your reminders perfectly, you’re nearly certain to hold a successful online event.

 After the event, you have an opportunity to entice attendees with special offers to purchase your products and services.

-While you’ll likely reveal a special offer during your online event, not everyone will make a purchase.
-While interest is still high in the days and weeks following the event, be sure to follow up with another email autoresponder.
+Though you’ll likely reveal a special offer during your online event, not everyone will make a purchase right away.
+Be sure to follow up with another email autoresponder while interest is still high in the days and weeks following the event.

 Reiterate the value provided during the event.